hardikn1112/PagePal/README.md

 2.  **Component Setup**

-    You will need three separate terminal windows open to run the Client, Server, and Worker processes concurrently.4
+    You will need three separate terminal windows open to run the Client, Server, and Worker processes concurrently.
     **Client Setup (Terminal 1)**

     This runs the frontend application